 Now we’re talking.
 Increasing your budget to about $800-1,000 really opens things up.
 Assuming you have no big size constraints, you’ll have little to no problems building a 4K 60Hz HTPC.
 This HTPC will be capable of fantastic 1080P gaming and will make for a great Plex server, capable of everything Plex has to offer including several simultaneous HD transcoding tasks at any given time.

 This isn’t a 4K gaming rig, but it could be, you’ll need to significantly upgrade your graphics card to game at anywhere near 4K (see AMD/Intel high-end below).
 But for consuming 4K/UHD media, you are good to go.

-Due to my own personal time constraints, I wanted to get this published before it was too late.
-I’ll do my best to post the rest of the builds ASAP!
-If you have any questions, leave a comment below or just stop by the CONTACT page and drop me a line, I’ll do my best to get back with you as soon as I can.
+ETR has completely shit the bed in updating this particular post (busy life my dudes).
+Instead of updating this post, I’ll be posting an updated 2019 HTPC article in the coming weeks.
+I’ll let you know when I get it up.
+Thank for understanding.
+Until then, if you have any questions, leave a comment below or just stop by the CONTACT page and drop me a line, I’ll do my best to get back with you as soon as I can.
 Thank you.